UNIV 104: First-Year Success Seminar

 Numerous sections are offered, allowing you to select one with days and times that fit your schedule.

 What will I do in this course?
 You will discover your strengths, engage in discussions and activities, write reflectively, interact with faculty and other students, work individually and on a team, and even do a bit of research.
 View our course map to learn more.

 Frequently Asked Questions

 - What can I expect in University 104?

-In your First-Year Success Seminar, you can expect a small class size, many opportunities to get to know your classmates in small group discussions, and opportunities to get connected with the parts of campus that you care about most.
-You will be involved in the Common Reading Program, reading the book and attending presentations on campus that relate to this year’s book and theme.
-Maybe most importantly, this course will help you to make meaningful connections between what is important to you and your opportunities at WSU.
-Work in this course will help go from simply being a student to being a more self-directed learner.
+In your First-Year Success Seminar, you can expect a small class size, many opportunities to get to know your classmates in small group discussions, and opportunities to connect with the parts of campus that you care about most.
+You will develop a sense of belonging at WSU by engaging in assignments that foster relationships with peers, faculty, advisors, and other critical to your college success.
+You will also identify your individual values, set realistic academic goals, learn and apply various academic success strategies known to improve academic performance, and develop an understanding of the importance of self-care.
+You will be involved in the Common Reading Program, reading one particular book and attending campus presentations that relate to the book’s theme.
+Importantly, this course will help you to make meaningful connections between what’s important to you and opportunities at WSU.
+This course will help you progress from being a student to becoming a more self-directed learner.